 I also began writing at a very early age, from poems to articles to bits and pieces of stories, and I always had this vague, ethereal idea of being published one day.

 I completed an MSc in Creative Writing from the University of Edinburgh in 2014 and soon after completed my first full-length novel.
-I also hope to pursue a PhD in Arab Women’s Fiction beginning in 2019.
+I will begin a PhD in Arab Women’s Fiction at Lancaster University in 2019.

 I’ve had short stories published by the Evening Standard, Quail Bell Magazine, Aesthetica Magazine, and the St Andrews University Prose Journal.
 My short story "The Lagoon" was shortlisted for the Aesthetica Magazine Creative Writing Award 2014.
 I was British Council International Writer in Residence at the Small Wonder Short Story Festival in 2018.

-In 2017 I signed with the fabulous Melissa Edwards to publish my debut novel, THE PACT WE MADE, which deals with the lives of young women in Kuwait.
-It will be published by Borough Press in March 2019.
+In 2017 I signed with the fabulous Melissa Edwards.
+My debut novel, THE PACT WE MADE, which deals with the lives of young women in Kuwait, was published by Borough Press in March 2019.
 My second novel, SILENCE IS A SENSE, will be published in Spring 2021 (Borough/Algonquin).